 You can connect a DVD player, VCR, camcorder, laser disc player, digital camera, or any other video source to your projector.
-You can connect several types of video sources at the same time (with or without a computer) and easily switch between them.
+You can connect up to three video sources at the same time (with or without a computer) and easily switch between them.
 See page 15 for instructions.